atlassian-labs/data-center-terraform/docs/docs/userguide/CONFIGURATION.md

 `environment_name` provides your environment a unique name within a single cloud provider account.
 This value cannot be altered after the configuration has been applied.
-The value will be used to form the name of some resources including `vpc` and `Kubernetes cluster`.
+The value will be used to form the name of some resources including `VPC` and `Kubernetes cluster`.

 ```terraform
 environment_name = "<YOUR-ENVIRONMENT-NAME>"